bojkovladislav/tick-track/README.md

 ## Features

-Explore the exciting features that make the React Todo App stand out:
+Explore the exciting features that make the React Tick Track stand out:

 ### Adding Todo 📝